- How to Spot an Amateur Buyer

 3. Why Apartment Building Owners Should Know About REITs

 REITs are major owners and operators of apartment buildings in Canada.
-If you own one or more apartment buildings, here are some things you should know about REITs.
+If you own one or more apartment buildings, here are some things you should know about selling to REITs:

 When it comes to profitable property management, REITs are world-class experts.
 REITs are extremely detail-oriented and take great care of the property, are efficient at tenant management, and have a solid capital plan including windows, heating, roofing, all things that need replacing, the date, the cost, everything.